opis/orm/docs/1.x/entity-manager.md

 ## Fetching entities

 Fetching existing records is done with the help of the `query` method.
-The method returns an instance of a *query builder* that provides various methods that can be used to filter records.
+The method returns an instance of a [query builder][0] that provides various methods that can be used to filter records.

 ```php